intro-to-data-science-24-workshop/11-Ensuring-reproducibility-with-renv/README.md

 ### Main learning objectives

-The goals of this session are to (1) equip you (2).
+The goals of this session are to:

+Develop a comprehensive understanding of reproducibility challenges in data science and how renv addresses them.
+Provide practical knowledge on initializing renv, managing package versions, and sharing environments.
+Equip participants with the skills to troubleshoot common reproducibility issues, fostering smooth collaboration across different environments.

 ## Tutorial

-The session is accompanied by a tutorial, which can ).
+The session is accompanied by a tutorial, which can be accessed using this link.

 ## Instructors